 Bandwidth places design as a co-leader in the devising process.
 This means that we involve set, costume, and projection design in the creation of new work, instead of bringing in a designer once we know what we are making.
 Bandwidth is made up of myself, Kenneth MacLeod, designer, and Laurie Motherwell, playwright, and we work together to find innovative new ways of staging work.
-Our production of NoMa is continues its development in January 2021, and recollect will be made with Dundonians as part of This is for you, Dundee at Dundee Rep and Scottish Dance Theatre.
+Our production of The National Anthem is continues its development in January 2021, and recollect: Dundee will be made with Dundonians as part of This is for you, Dundee at Dundee Rep and Scottish Dance Theatre.
 This collaborative way of working results in mid-scale, cross-artform productions that use movement, text and a push towards the highly-visual spectacle.
-Eventually, it is intended these projects will tour nationally.

-In Movers Group, by placing participants in the leader role of an artist development programme we have created a warm, focused space for sharing, exploring and maintaining movement practice.
+In Movers Group, by placing participants in the leader role of an artist development programme we have created a warm, focused space for sharing, exploring and maintaining moI also co-produce Movers Group, an artist development programme for those who use movement in their work.
+It is supported by RCS Knowledge Exchange.
+It works by placing participants in the leader role of an artist development programme we have created a warm, focused space for sharing, exploring and maintaining movement practice.
 This promotes strong connections between art and people, people and topics, and arts and community.
 This work is focused on providing free, personally sustainable development opportunities for artists as a place to connect through art during lockdown.
-It is through small changes in the masterclass model that we are empowering artists to develop new and innovative movement-based practices across Scotland.
+It is through small, supported changes in the masterclass model that we are empowering artists to develop new and innovative movement-based practices across Scotland.

 Header photo: Michael Kelly